Blackfort Technology

 Blackfort Privileged Access Bridge

-Manage privileged access to IT, OT and cloud systems securely – with approval workflow, session recording and full auditability.
+Manage privileged access to IT, OT and cloud systems securely – with live supervision and instant stop, full session recording and a tamper-evident audit trail.
 No permanently open access, no agents installed on the target systems.

 What the Privileged Access Bridge is

 The Blackfort Privileged Access Bridge is a software platform for privileged access management (PAM).
 It sits as a hardened gateway between users and critical target systems – servers, databases, network devices, cloud consoles and industrial controllers.
-Every privileged access runs exclusively through the bridge, is approved in a structured way, recorded in full and can be terminated immediately at any time.
+Every privileged access runs exclusively through the bridge, is specifically assigned and time-limitable, recorded in full, can be supervised in real time and terminated immediately at any time.

 The product delivers the controls that ISO 27001, NIS2, DORA, BSI IT-Grundschutz and IEC 62443 require for privileged access – not as after-the-fact documentation, but structurally anchored in the access process.
 Auditors receive data from the system, not from policy documents.